mk3z/popcorn/README.md

 # Popcorn

-This is a small 32-bit kernel written in C and an equally small bootloader written in x86 NASM.
+This is a small bootloader written in x86 NASM and an equally small kernel written in C.

 ## Producing a binary